-Fiscal Year 2025 Proposed Budget
+Fiscal Year 2025 Adopted Budget

-As we head into our next budget year, TriMet is thinking big for our agency and our region.
+TriMet is thinking big for our agency and our region.
 We’ve put a priority on ridership and getting more people on board our buses and trains.
 Why?
 Because the more people ride, the more our region benefits.
 Whether it is better access to schools, jobs and healthcare; helping to ease traffic congestion or doing your part for the environment, this is bigger than transit alone.
 It’s about connecting people with opportunities and making our communities and the Portland region a better place to live.
 We need you on board to make it happen.

 What’s inside our FY25 budget?
 A lot more for you.

-The proposed budget continues investments that are critical to improving the experience of every rider who uses our transit system, so they’ll feel comfortable and confident each time they come on board.
+The budget continues investments that are critical to improving the experience of every rider who uses our transit system, so they’ll feel comfortable and confident each time they come on board.

 Transit Service

-As Oregon’s largest public transportation provider, our proposed FY25 budget focuses on providing exceptional transit service and proposes service improvements guided by our Forward Together service concept.
-In addition to continuing to run a robust network of buses and trains across our 533-square mile service district, in FY25, we would like to:
+As Oregon's largest public transportation provider, our FY25 budget focuses on providing exceptional transit service and service improvements guided by our Forward Together service concept.
+In addition to continuing to run a robust network of buses and trains across our 533-square mile service district, in FY25, we're adding new bus lines that connect people with jobs, school, services and other opportunities and bring communities closer together.
+We're upgrading several of our existing bus lines, too, so buses arrive more often and better connect our region.
+We will also continue to streamline our service, merging or discontinuing lines with lower ridership and demand.

 TriMet’s service improvement and expansion plans must be supported by the appropriate staffing levels to be successful and sustainable.
-Hiring and training additional operators and maintenance staff will continue to be an important emphasis in FY25, as will efforts to increase retention of both new and long-time employees.
+Hiring and training additional operators and maintenance staff continues to be an important emphasis in FY25, as are efforts to increase retention of both new and long-time employees.

 In addition to their focus on the safe operation of vehicles, the maintenance team also heads up a key initiative to increasing ridership, and that’s the cleanliness of our buses, trains and the overall transit system.
 The FY25 budget includes more resources for ongoing spot cleaning, deep cleaning, graffiti cleanup and aesthetic repairs that make the system feel more desirable and welcoming overall.